-- What is carbo-insulin connection ?
-This theory was first discussed by late Dr Shrikant Jichkar.
+- This theory was first discussed by late Dr Shrikant Jichkar.
 The average weight loss by this diet is expected to be 6.8 kg in six months.
 Dr Dixit advocates that this diet does not reduce the individual’s stamina.
-Poor diet plan is the cause of many diseases like cancer, hypertension, metabolic syndrome and diabetes.
+A poor diet plan is the cause of many diseases like cancer, hypertension, metabolic syndrome and diabetes.
 Excessive carbohydrates lead to excess insulin secretion and this should be avoided by reducing carbohydrates in meals.

-Dr Jagannath Dixit’s diet plan is one more addition to the plethoras of existing diets such as Keto diet and the Mediterranean diet.
+sunflower hospital Nagpur:- Dr Jagannath Dixit’s diet plan is one more addition to the plethoras of existing diets such as Keto diet and the Mediterranean diet.
 No diet is an ideal diet to lose weight and prevent diseases.
 A healthy diet that should suit the lifestyle of the person including his cultural habits is of utmost importance.
 The person following this diet is expected to follow this on life long basis.
-Dr Dixit has certainly become successful in creating awareness about diet and exercises as a means to prevent many diseases and this thought itself merits great degree of commendation.
+Dr Dixit has certainly become successful in creating awareness about diet and exercises as a means to prevent many diseases and this thought itself merits a great degree of commendation.